aungmawjj/icmpnet/README.md

 Implemented Use-case applications:
 - Message broker and client (each message is a single line)
-- File upload (used rpc to upload file and respond status)
+- File transfer (used rpc to upload/download file and respond status)

 ## Build
 ```sh